tobakol/Personal-Flutter-Projects/clima/README.md

 # clima

-A new Flutter project.
+A Flutter project to track and display weather conditions across the world's cities.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an application that consumes API from openweathermap.com to track weather across cities the world over, with some UI indications for the changing conditions.

 A few resources to get you started if this is your first Flutter project: